XinluLiu1/spotify/README.md

 - Output: Top 5 most similar tracks using KNN + cosine similarity

-- Example: Recommend danceable and energetic pop songs with fast beats
+- Example: Recommend high energy, medium speechiness, low acousticness

 ## 2. Genre Classification Using Audio Features
 Use a **Random Forest Classifier** to predict a song’s genre based on its audio signature.